-1 Background, Theoretical framework, Aims & Objectives
+1 Background, Theoretical Framework, Aims & Objectives

 1.1 Introduction

-This Chapter provides an overview of the broad context of this thesis, introducing the core concepts used throughout and providing some background context on each.
+This chapter provides an overview of the broad context of this thesis, introducing the core concepts used throughout and providing some background on each.
 It will briefly discuss the underlying pathologies and diagnosis of dementia, its public health importance, and the current state of treatment and prevention therapeutics.

-In this context, it will highlight the importance of identifying easily modified risk factors and introduce blood lipids, and blood lipid-modifying treatments such as statins, as the primary exposures considered by this research.
+This chapter will highlight the importance of identifying easily modified risk factors and introduce blood lipids, and blood lipid-modifying treatments such as statins, as the primary exposures considered by this research.

-The central theoretical framework used - the synthesis of diverse sources of evidence - is introduced, and the research presented in this thesis is then framed in terms of three types of diverse evidence, with opposing viewpoints for each being discussed.
+The central theoretical framework used throughout this these will be the synthesis of diverse sources of evidence This will be introduced, and the research presented in this thesis is then framed in terms of three types of diverse evidence, with opposing viewpoints for each being discussed.

 Finally, it will outline the aims, objectives and structure of this thesis, and briefly summarise the contributions to the scientific literature that arose from this research.